John James Abbott

 Well-known in Albany as John James Abbott, this individual was born about 1726.
 Naturalized in 1765, he appears to have been of Germanic origins.
 His name has been encountered under a number of spellings.
 However, we seek more specific information on his background and path to Albany.

-In 1762, he received a provincial license to marry one Mary Catherine Loman (Saunse) - beginning an Albany union that would last for more than forty years.
-Their son was christened in the Albany Dutch church in 1767.
+In 1762, he received a provincial license to marry one Mary Catherine Loman (aka Saunse) - beginning an Albany union that would last for more than forty years.
+Only their son was christened in the Albany Dutch church in 1767.
 However, his family seems to have been much larger.

-In 1766, he was among the the Albany men granted a lot on which to erect a German Reformed church.
-In 1774, he was one of those petitioning the provincial government for re-imbursement for building the "German church" in Albany.
+In 1766, he was among those granted a lot on which to erect a German Reformed church.
+These Albany men were a core of the emerging German-speaking enclave and mostly were identified as living near the waterfront.
+In 1774, he was one of those petitioning the provincial government for reimbursement for building the "German church" in Albany.